Dionisiy/CA/functions.md

 The 'small part' that you find yourself modifying will be the parameter.
 And the part that you keep repeating will be the code in the reusable block - the code inside `{ }`

+### **Return keyword**

 Sometimes, we just want it to`return` a value.
 We can then use that value \(ie. the output from the function\) in other code.

+The `return` keyword simply gives the programmer back the value that comes out of the function.
+So the function runs, and when the `return`keyword is used, the function will immediately stop running and `return`the value.